 Currently, students are provided with a comprehensive PDF file containing a list of modules to choose from each academic year.
 However, the extensive list lacks an easy method to ensure that module credits are met.

-Students are eager to discover the optimal modules.
+Students are eager to discover the optimal modules for each academic year.
 Recognising this, a group of students explored if there is a simpler way to streamline the tedious module planning process.

 SUSSMODS is designed by students for students to replace the tedious module planning process.